|Aboriginal and Torres Strait Islander Heritage|

 With the Wiradjuri language and cultural guidance of Aunty Gloria Dindima Rogers the Hall Courtyard is now known as Nandhu Courtyard meaning; meet, to be close.
 The Chapel Courtyard is now known as Marambul Dhurany Courtyard meaning; Good News and the Bus Bay Courtyard is now known as Birrang Courtyard meaning; Journey to another place.

 Our Aboriginal and Torres Strait Islander students are well supported at MacKillop College.
-The Aboriginal Education Worker (AEW) Mrs Karen Brown, is a mentor and support for our students with the priorities of the role including transition and education support.
-Mrs Karen Brown connects with our local Aboriginal and Torres Strait Islander community to ensure that students are involved in community events.
-Mrs Brown supports the College to acknowledge Aboriginal and Torres Strait Islander important dates such as Reconciliation Week and NAIDOC Week.
-Mrs Karen Brown is the Catholic Education Diocese of Bathurst representative for the Aboriginal and Torres Strait Islander Council of Catholic School Parents.
+Our Aboriginal Education Worker (AEW) is a mentor and support for our students with the priorities of the role including transition and education support.
+Our AEW connects with our local Aboriginal and Torres Strait Islander community to ensure that students are involved in community events.
+They support the College to acknowledge Aboriginal and Torres Strait Islander important dates such as Reconciliation Week and NAIDOC Week.
 This state level committee discusses issues of importance for Aboriginal and Torres Strait Islander students and decision making within Catholic schools.

 MacKillop College continues to foster positive relationships with our Aboriginal and Torres Strait Islander community whilst celebrating and appreciating the rich and diverse Aboriginal and Torres Strait Islander culture.